Collective Annealing by Switching Temperatures: a Boltzmann-type description: Collective Annealing by Switching Temperatures

 Since we are dealing with a binary interaction, the evolution equation will be nonlinear and characterized by a Boltzmann-like structure.
 Specifically, the resulting operator has the structure of a Boltzmann-Povzner interaction integral^^>\cite{povzner_boltzmann_1962}.
 Similar to what we did in the prequel, we can also derive the evolution equation by splitting the operator in a gain and loss part,

-We consider the particles in a volume $(\Omega,\Omega+d\Omega)$ leaving and entering.
+We consider the particles in a volume element $d\omega$ around $\omega$ leaving and entering.
 By assuming that particles interact with the same probability, the interaction kernel is unitary and the Boltzmann operator is reminiscent of the classical one for Maxwellian particles^^>\cite{pareschi_interacting_2014}.
+In the sequel we assume that $f$ is a probability density on $\Omega$.
 The number of particles undergoing an interaction of the form \eqref{eq:PT_trans}, thus leaving the volume is given by